 I also closely monitor our student assignment system and have pushed for changes to make it fairer and more effective.
 I’ve spent significant time monitoring our curriculum reforms such as Common Core implementation (particularly the controversial math sequence) and proposed improvements to address the concerns of constituents.

 Finally, San Francisco is changing — it’s growing rapidly and income inequality is at a stunning high.
-Our school system has to get more nimble in adapting to change.
-We need to get busy building new schools and developing a more robust recruitment pipeline for teachers and school leaders.
-I’m focused on planning for the future.
+Our school system has to get more nimble in adapting to change, and I’m focused on planning for the future.
+We need to get busy building new schools and developing a more robust recruitment pipeline for teachers and school leaders — and to do that, we must pay teachers more so that we can attract and keep our educators in San Francisco.
+We spend thousands of dollars per teacher on professional development each year, so every teacher we lose to a higher-paying district represents a lost investment.

 Here are my positions and ideas on these key issues: